justanotherdot/justanotherdot/site/posts/structuring-rust-projects-with-multiple-binaries.md

 `sh` is POSIX compliant, which means it allows us to write highly portable, and therefore shareable, scripts.
-Like anything there are ways things can go wrong but you can address this by using the linter `shellcheck`[1].
+Like anything there are ways things can go wrong but you can address this by using the linter [shellcheck](https://github.com/koalaman/shellcheck ).
 Every shell script you write should have the following

 ```
 #!/bin/sh -eux
 ```

-Which says to use `sh` instead of, say, `bash`. `shellcheck` will actually recommend things intelligently based on which shell you specify. `bash` is not ideal here because support for particular features differs between versions and we are aiming to have something pretty much anyone on a team can use at a
+Which says to use `sh` instead of, say, `bash`. shellcheck will actually recommend things intelligently based on which shell you specify. `bash` is not ideal here because support for particular features differs between versions and we are aiming to have something pretty much anyone on a team can use at a